PolygonError/LocalizeVMT/README.md

 ## LocalizeVMT

-#### A tool which attempts to is broken paths a folder of VMTs recursively.
+#### A tool which attempts to fix all broken paths recursively in a folder of VMTs.

 ## Author Information